Prudento-NL/framework-writings-with-notes/_notes/style-test.md

 ---
 layout: post
-title: "A Full and Comprehensive Style Test"
+title: A Full and Comprehensive Style Test
 tags: [test, style]
-comments: true
+date: 2018-04-26
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.